There are updated changes as of June 11th, 2019. Please read through each guide carefully to view the changes.

 This category is for attacks that may have some shading in one or two places.
 Usually pieces in this category have some atmospheric shading to suggest depth, or shading that is not applied to the entire piece.

 This category is for pieces with evenly applied shading that has an evident light source.
-Each object in the drawing is shaded but only goes one value lighter or darker.
+Each object in the drawing is shaded but does not go more than one value lighter and darker.

-This category is for drawings that have a great range of values for applied tones such as both highlights and shadows or multiple levels of shadow or highlight.
+This category is for drawings that have a great range of values for applied tones such as multiple levels of shadow or highlight.
 Please note that these levels of shadow and highlight have to be applied to the piece evenly to the whole piece to fit into this category.

 No/Simple Background & Photograph: